We are an official chapter of the Dagorhir Battle Games Association, which is a national 501(c)(7) organization.

-When you get down to it our organization (Angaron Dagorhir) is a charitable, educational and athletic community.
+When you get down to it our organization (Angaron Dagorhir) is a social, recreational, athletic and educational community.

 Is Angaron Dagorhir a non-profit?

-Yes.
-We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to operate as a non-profit.
+Yes, technically.
+We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though at this time we are not officially registered as such.
+We do have plans to do so when we are able.

-Up until 2017 we have had little to no true organization or paperwork, nor have we had records and or files that were furnished to the IRS or anywhere else (this will change).
+Up until 2016 we have had little to no true organization or paperwork, nor have we had records and/or files that were furnished to the IRS or anywhere else (this will change).
 None-the-less, our past elected officials have always ran this chapter as a non-profit with little to no funds in its treasury.

 Do you accept donations?